rocketlaunchr/electron.guide/content/final-polish/application.md

 # The Final Polish before release

-### Prevent a second instance of your application from running
+### **Prevent a second instance of your application from running**

-Usually you only want one instance of your application running at any moment.
+Usually, you only want one instance of your application running at any moment.

 ```javascript
 const { app } = require('electron')